 Live Edge Designs

 Live edge furniture retains the natural contours of the tree, making each piece distinct and unique.
 Often seen in tables, benches, and countertops, live edge designs celebrate the imperfections and irregularities.
-These pieces:

 - Serve as a focal point in any room